ankitects/anki-manual/browsing.md

 ## Current Note

-The bottom right area displays the currently selected card’s note.
+The bottom right area displays the note of the currently selected row.
 For more information about cards and notes, see [Getting Started](getting-started.md).
 For more information on formatting buttons, see [Editing](editing.md).